Self-Publishing on Amazon: Pros and Cons

 Multimedia Content

 Another really cool option that comes with self-publishing through Amazon is that you can publish an ebook with audio and video files, as well as clickable links and images.
-And to make sure that your ebook is compatible with Amazon’s requirements and supported features, try validating it with Kindle Previewer before uploading it on Amazon.
+To make sure that your ebook is compatible with Amazon’s requirements and supported features, try validating it with Kindle Previewer before uploading it on Amazon.

 What are the Cons of Self-Publishing on Amazon?